-Never let anyone disappear with your cards regardless of where you are and what you are paying for, most establishments now have portable card machines.
+Never let anyone disappear with your cards regardless of where you are or what you are paying for – most establishments now have portable card machines.

-Although many insurance policies do not pay out if you fall for fraud, you could get cover for:
+Although many insurance policies don’t pay out if you fall for fraud, you could get cover for:

 To reduce the likelihood of fraud occurring in the future:

-Cancel any lost or stolen credit cards as soon as they go missing; to minimise the risk of fraud.
+Cancel any lost or stolen credit cards as soon as they go missing

 Keep passwords and PIN numbers secret.
 Memorise them, and never write them down.
 Use different passwords for each account and avoid using personal information like dates of birth or names.